RoyalDani12/task-manager-cli/README.md

 ## Author

-Built by a Python developer in training 🐍
+Built by daniel abraraw Python developer in training 🐍
-Learning one function at a time.